 Despite the fact that all three lipid biomarker proxies (TEX86, U^K'37, and LDI) are calibrated to SST, the records that they generate show remarkable differences and are offset in temperature (Fig. 2e).
-The Pliocene TEX86^H SSTs are 10 °C on average, which is the same temperature as the modern mean SST of the North Sea (Locarnini et al., 2013), and contrasts with other North 575 Sea Pliocene temperature estimates based on ostracod, mollusc, foraminiferal, and dinocyst assemblages (Wood et al., 1993; Kuhlman et al., 2006; Johnson et al., 2009; Williams et al., 2009), all suggesting that the SST of the North Sea was 2-4 °C warmer than present at that time.
-However, present day TEX86 reconstructions for core top sediments in the North Sea range 580 between 4.1-9.1 °C (Kim et al., 2010), and thus underestimate the observed modern SST.
-Lower-than-expected TEX86 values found elsewhere have been explained by a contribution of isoGDGTs produced by a subsurface community (Huguet et al., 2007), but given the shallow water depth (80-100 m) of the SNSB in the Pliocene (Hodgson and Funnel, 1987; Long and Zalasiewicz, 2011; Overeem et al., 2001; this study), it seems unlikely that such a community 585 would have played a role here.
+Interestingly, the TEX86 H-derived SST record remains relatively stable throughout the tuned interval, whereas the U^K'37 and LDI-based records show large variability (Fig. 2e).
+The Pliocene TEX86 $^{\rm H}$ SSTs are 10 $^{\circ}$ C on average, which is the same temperature as the modern mean SST of the North Sea (Locarnini et al., 2013), and contrasts with other North Sea Pliocene temperature estimates based on ostracod, mollusc, foraminiferal, and dinocyst assemblages (Wood et al., 1993; Kuhlman et al., 2006; Johnson et al., 2009; Williams et al., 2009), all suggesting that the SST of the North Sea was 2-4 °C warmer than present at that time.
+Given the shallow water depth of the SNSB in the Pliocene (50-200 m; Hodgson and Funnel, 1987; Long and Zalasiewicz, 2011) at the Hank site, it seems unlikely that the isoGDGTs are influenced by the contribution of a subsurface isoGDGT-producing community.
 This can be further confirmed by calculating the ratio of isoGDGT-2/isoGDGT-3 ([2]/[3]; Taylor et al., 2013), whose value increases with increasing isoGDGT input from subsurface dwelling archaea.
 The [2]/[3] ratio in the Hank borehole is 2.1 on average, and always well below the value associated with a deep-water archaea community overprint (>5; Taylor et al., 2013).
-Instead, the low TEX86^H SSTs are likely a result of seasonal 590 production of isoGDGTs.
-In the modern North Sea, the main period of Thaumarchaeotal blooms and associated isoGDGT production is in the winter months where ammonia is available and competition with phytoplankton is minimal (Herfort et al., 2006; Pitcher et al., 2011), which likely introduces a cold bias in TEX86-based SST estimates for the SNSB.
-If the TEX86-derived SSTs are interpreted as a winter signal as we argue, then the Hank Pliocene 595 SSTs are approximately 3-6 °C warmer than modern winter SSTs (van Aken, 2008).
+Instead, the low TEX{86}^{H} SSTs are likely a result of seasonal production of isoGDGTs.
+In the modern North Sea the main period of Thaumarchaeotal blooms and associated isoGDGT production is in the winter months where ammonia is available and competition with phytoplankton is minimal (Herfort et al., 2006; Pitcher et al., 2011), which likely introduces a cold bias in TEX{86} -based SST estimates for the SNSB.